drwpow/pow.rs-2017/src/pages/blog/was-html-a-mistake.md

 screen-reader friendly, and thus text-based, it’s safe to say “most.”
 And if screen reader support is essential for most of the internet, **HTML is still the best foundation we have.**

 ## …so Betteridge was right, then?
-HTML wasn’t a mistake?
+HTML still works for now?

 Lately I’ve been spending more time with compiled languages (like Rust—which was used to make this blog!) and loving them.
 And I wish we could make the internet more efficient by compiling more (I